Best Mountain Biking Accessories

 Created from lightweight molded EPS plastic material that features superb ventilation, this helmet is tough enough to withstand most impacts, but light enough to be worn without a second thought.

-Since the weight of the helmet is minimal and the number of vents allow for maximum airflow, this is one of the most comfortable helmets we’ve seen in a long time.
+Since the weight of the helmet is minimal and the number of vents allows for maximum airflow, this is one of the most comfortable helmets we’ve seen in a long time.

 This helmet features an easy to use adjustable dial for a more customized fit around your head, allowing for both horizontal and vertical adjustment.
 We do note that we would have liked to see better adjustment choices on the chin strap.